Choose your region

-With our 100% satisfaction guarantee, you can buy any size bag and treat it as a sample.
+With our refund policy, you can buy any size bag and treat it as a sample.
 If you are not satisfied, please return the bag to the retailer you purchased it from for a full refund.

 Yes.
 With any purchase of Vetdiet®, you receive twice times the cuddle points that you can redeem on any purchase at Mondou.

 Yes, we have a full-time nutritionist nutrition manager (M.Sc. in nutrition) on staff that is available for consumer questions.

 Our Health and Nutrition Advisory Board is responsible for formulating and approving all our products.
 This board consists of experts in the field of pet nutrition: veterinarian, formulator, expert in nutrition, and board-certified veterinary nutritionist.

 We have a strong animal welfare policy where we responsibly balance the number amount of feeding trials with analytical testing of food.
 We use a combination of nutrient analyses and a variety of feeding trials.
 We conduct specific nutrient tests on every batch of food produced to ensure it meets our specifications before it is released.
 We conduct complete nutrient analyses on every new formula created.
 Periodically, we conduct nutrient testing of our products to select nutrients.
 We have a specific set of feeding trials that we perform when developing new formulas.
 These consist of digestibility, palatability, stool quality and urinary RSS on our cat formulas.
 Additionally, we have a long- term partnership with the Mira foundation which feeds our products to hundreds of dogs under the care of their in-house veterinarian, Dr. Paule Jacques who is a member of our Health & Nutrition Advisory Board.
 This allows us to constantly monitor the performance of our food.
 To learn more about Mira foundation, you can visit their website here.